GavinXZhang/se-bch-als-resource-app/README.md

 -used strapi to update questions, choices, and resource page content <br>
 -resource page includes vidoes, paragraphs, pdf and website links all fetched from strapi <br>
 -created a dynamic questionaire <br>
+-created a new
 Branch: dev:<br>
 -created dynamic routes for each question.
 Used routeback to navigate to previous page after clickling back button <br>
 -starter code for saving content into mongodb after clickling on save button <br>
+-new Local Website for Bookmarks: Developed a new local website feature that displays all user bookmarks.
+This addition enhances user experience by allowing users to easily access and view their saved bookmarks.
+-strapi Update and Import/Export Feature: Upgraded to the latest version of Strapi, leveraging its new capabilities to facilitate the import and export of files.
+This update streamlines content management, making it more efficient and user-friendly.

 ### Deployment